minghao-wu/minghao-wu.github.io/_pages/about.md

 ---

-I am currently a Research Scientist at Qwen Multilingual team, Alibaba Group, with [Baosong Yang](https://baosongyang.site/).
+I am currently a Research Scientist at Qwen Multilingual team, Tongyi Lab, Alibaba Group, with [Baosong Yang](https://baosongyang.site/).
 I am looking for self-motivated research interns on multilinguality, large language models, and reinforcement learning.
 If you are interested, please feel free to contact me via minghaowu[AT]alibaba-inc.com.

 I obtained my Ph.D. degree in Computer Science from [Monash University](https://www.monash.edu/) in 2025, where I was advised by [Prof. Gholamreza (Reza) Haffari](https://rezahaffari.github.io/HomePage/HomePage.html).
 Before that, I received my M.Eng. degree in Information Technology from [The University of Melbourne](https://www.unimelb.edu.au/) in 2018, under the supervision of [Prof. Trevor Cohn](https://trevorcohn.github.io/), and my B.Sc. degree in Statistics and Information Systems from [The University of Sydney](https://www.sydney.edu.au/) in 2016.